What’s in This Article

 Your total cost depends on the zones you pass through and the time of day.
 Peak hours cost more than off-peak hours.

-Zone-based Pricing Structure
+Zone-Based Pricing Structure

+Fares change based on your route.
 Traveling inside Zone 1 is the most expensive option.
 Trips that stay completely in the outer zones, like moving from Zone 3 to Zone 4, are much cheaper.
-The system is designed to charge you less if you avoid Central London.
+The system charges less when you avoid Central London.

 Duration and Ticket Types